Lemonous/tricks/gplay_to_spotify.md

 var e = b.bl.G5().height
 ```

-The important part is .height - it's the only line containing it.
-Underneath that should be a line something like this:
+The important part is .height - it's the only line containing that property.
+Slightly further down in the file should be a line something like this:

 ```javascript
 e = new qZ(f-10,f+Math.ceil(h/e)+10)